-The required and recommended books, as well as mobile books, are listed on each course syllabus.
+The required or recommended e-books and hard-copy books are listed on each course syllabus.
 It is the student's responsibility to purchase the course textbooks indicated.
 Additional study guides and/or published works will be made available by the faculty.
 At the end of each course, students will evaluate instructional methods via an email survey conducted by SWTX.
-Additionally, the SWTX VN program will conduct a paper survey of courses completed.
+Additionally, the SWTX ADN program will conduct a paper survey of courses completed.